richard-do/SudokuSolver/README.md

 Run IDLE Python

-Open SudokuSolver.py
+File > Open > Find SudokuSolver.py on your system

-Shift + F5 for customized run (to allow command line arguments)
+Run > Run ...
+Customized (Or Shift + F5) which allows input of command line arguments

 In the box that appears, input: target_puzzle.txt algorithm

 eg. ./target_puzzle.txt BF

-If the file is in the same folder, prefix with ./puzzle_file.txt otherwise provide absolute path to file.
+If the file is in the same folder, prefix with ./ otherwise provide absolute path to file.

+Older versions of python may require fiddling with the location of each command line argument to get this to work.

 ### Algorithms